DCC-EX/exInstaller/README.md

 ## How to edit and compile this project

-1. Install .Net Core 3.1 sdk from the following link [.Net](https://dotnet.microsoft.com/download)
+1. Install .Net Core 5.0 sdk from the following link [.Net](https://dotnet.microsoft.com/download)
 2. Clone the repo or download the zip file and extract
-3. If you use Visual Studio open the BaseStationInstaller.sln if not open folder with your favorite IDE or text editor
+3. If you use Visual Studio open the exInstaller.sln if not open folder with your favorite IDE or text editor
 4. Make changes where you want.
 5. To compile you can use a shell window and type `dotnet build` and it should auto build for your platform a debug version of the project.
 6. Run and test your changes.